SubsonicGroupFinder/SGF-web-app-exp/README.md

+# - PLEASE READ BEFORE CONTINUING

+This is the experimental fork of the SGF web app.
+This fork follows a different design path that includes fast API as well as Django DRF integrated with Swagger.
+This differs from the main repo that uses only Django framworks.

 # SGF-web-app

 The aim of this project is to produce a cross platform looking for group app or LFG for short.
 It is called Subsonic Group Finder and will be aimed at gamers so will have a number of functions that will allow users to find other players on their platform and game so that they can play together.
 We are currently working on a web app that will have feeds showing who is looking for a group and allow users to filter the feeds to find what they are looking for.